-Thanks to the advancements in technologies, we are living in a time where we can create a needed balance between fulfilling our needs and taking care of the environment.
+Thanks to the advancements in technology, we are living in a time where we can create a needed balance between fulfilling our needs and taking care of the environment.
 There have been many improvements in the living standards of people which have helped in further improving the surrounding atmospheric conditions.
 One such visible improvement that is done in the same direction is the use of better and defined refrigerant gases.

 While the earlier gases used were quite harmful to the environment due to their ozone depletion factor, the new refrigerant gases are chosen quite wisely.
-These gases are so that they give the required support to the refrigerator to perform its best along with taking good care of preserving the environmental balance.
+These gases are so that they give the required support to the refrigerator to perform its best along with taking good care of preserving the ecological balance.

 Interested in knowing?
 Have a look:

-The use of this gas started during the early 1990s and is still in progress in almost all the machines and types of equipment.
+The use of this gas started during the early 1990s and is still in progress in almost all machines and types of equipment.
 It is easily available and also preserves the condition of ozone depletion in the best possible manner.

 R134A () is yet another gas that is used in refrigerators in the present day.
-It is used as a pressurized liquid which expands as gas for absorbing the heat and cooling the temperature within the fridge.
+It is used as a pressurized liquid that expands as gas for absorbing the heat and cooling the temperature within the fridge.
 The heated gas is again passed through the compressor for removing heat after which it is yet again pressurized to be used as a liquid.